YawarOsman/yawarosman/README.md

-🌟 Welcome to My Account
+## 🌟 Welcome to My Account

-About Me
+## About Me

-👨‍💻 I'm Yawar, a versatile full-stack Flutter and web developer with a knack for creating robust mobile, web, and desktop applications.
+👨‍💻 I'm Yawar, a versatile front-end and Flutter developer with a knack for creating robust mobile, web, and desktop applications.
 With a Bachelor's in Computer Science and extensive experience in Dart, Java, and JavaScript, I bring innovative solutions to the tech world.

-🎓 Education: Computer Science, University of Sulaimani 📧 Email: yawarosmankhdir@gmail.com
+🎓 Education: Computer Science, University of Sulaimani
+📧 Email: yawarosmankhdir@gmail.com
 📱 Phone: +964 751 537 9107 | +964 774 010 9001

-Skills
+### Skills

 🚀 Flutter & Dart: Expert in mobile/web/desktop app development.
 🔧 Back End & UI/UX: Proficient in Dart Frog, Figma design.
 🛠️ Programming: Java, Python, HTML/CSS, JavaScript, SQL, Git.
 ☁️ Cloud Tech: AWS, Google Cloud, Firebase.

-Experience
+### Experience

 👨‍🚀 Freelance Developer: Diverse project experience, emphasizing problem-solving and adaptability.
 💼 Morina Company: Software Developer & IT Manager, specializing in team leadership and project management.